Find Trade Colleges

 The colleges and universities below are the most popular for precision metal working majors pursuing a associate degree.

-Our 2023 rankings named Waukesha County Technical College the most popular school in Wisconsin for precision metal working students working on their associate degree.
-Located in the large suburb of Pewaukee, WCTC is a public school with a medium-sized student population.
+Our analysis found Waukesha County Technical College to be the most popular school for precision metal working students who want to pursue a associate degree in Wisconsin.
+Located in the large suburb of Pewaukee, WCTC is a public college with a medium-sized student population.

 Women make up 21% of the precision metal working majors at the school.